Philipp Grubauer, Chris Driedger embrace Kraken’s goalie-tandem plan

 For the Kraken, having two goalies ready to go is a good problem to have.

 “My mindset is, if we’re both playing well, the team’s going to play well, it’s going to benefit everyone in the long run,” Driedger said.
-“I’m excited to work with him and learn from him; he’s got more experience than I do, yeah, it’s going to be exciting.”
+“I’m excited to work with him and learn from him.
+He’s got more experience than I do, yeah, it’s going to be exciting.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.